 Get into a position where your knee is close to whatever item you’re leaning up against.
 Keep your chest tall and your pelvis tilted slightly backwards.

-You want to get a relatively intense stretch across the front of your hip and even into the middle of your thigh, making sure that that knee is padded and that we don’t have any intense or sharp pain.
+You want to get a relatively intense stretch across the front of your hip and even into the middle of your thigh.
+Make sure that that knee is padded and that we don’t have any intense or sharp pain.

 Make sure you’re not going around this stretch by letting the pelvis tilt forward, the chest pop out, or by having a very bent-over posture.